plugorgau/plugorgau.github.io/content/events/2018/more-sleep.md

 ---
-title: "September Talk: Get More Sleep by Benjamin Arntzen"
+title: "September Talk: Get More Sleep"
 date: 2018-09-11T18:00:00+08:00
+presenters:
+  - Benjamin Arntzen
 ---

 "Get more sleep" by Benjamin is a short talk on "how to get better